skytap/well-architected-framework/operations/Discovery/discoveryecosystems.md

 > savf(qgpl/pfrcustnam) dtacpr(\*yes)
 ```
-Then send the save file pfrcustnam to Skytap.
+Then send the save file pfrcustnam to {{site.Brand}}.

-A Skytap Cloud Solutions Architect or Cloud Solutions Engineer will then do the following on an IBM i VM for your data:
+A {{site.Brand}} Cloud Solutions Architect or Cloud Solutions Engineer will then do the following on an IBM i VM for your data:

 ```bash